2M4U/Lazy-Installer/README.md

 Contributors
 =====
-Looking for contributors to improve this package further
+Looking for contributors to improve this package further;
+Simple fork this repo and improve then do a pull request.